hmrc/accessibility/docs/common-issues/clipped-text.md

 ### Accessibility problems
 ```
-  - description: When entering a long string of text it does not break to fit the container it is being added to, so it will overflow.
-Users will have to scroll horizontally to read it.
-This will also be a problem if the text size is increased.
-Additionally, seeing it will be difficult as it imight blend in with background colour.
+  - description: When text is resized [named] text is cut off and so may not display the entire information intended.
 ```

 ### Milestones

 ```
-  - description: Copy missing text wrapping CSS properties, what causes issues when the text font size increased.
+  - description: When text is resized, content is lost.
 This fails WCAG 2.1 success criterion 1.4.4 Resize text
   date: TBC

 ```